timo-w/MobileHCI2023/README.md

 ## Overview
 This is a prototype for a mixed-reality application which uses AR to display a Heads-Up Display (HUD) for cyclists during their rides.

+There is a brief video demonstration available on [YouTube](https://youtu.be/5Bws3eAIoxg).

 The application is web-based and is built on the A-Frame framework, with a live site available on [Glitch](https://odd-chip-prose.glitch.me).

 ## Features